Single Euro Payments Area (SEPA)

 FastSpring currently supports SEPA payments for transactions between € 2 and € 2,000 from consumers in the following countries:

-If your storefront does not currently support Euros, you can edit the availability of currencies to enable SEPA.
+If your storefront does not accept Euros, you can edit the availability of currencies to enable SEPA.

 - The consumer selects SEPA Direct Debit, and enters their bank name, bank code, or IBAN to log in to their bank account.